junction43/custom-wpgulp/README.md

 - Update `themeName`
 - Use `copy` as a template to copy other files (e.g. fonts)

+## File Structure
+I've uploaded a starter theme from [Underscores](https://underscores.me/) to demo the file structure of a WordPress theme that contains the Gulp configuration.

+My file structure is very similar to the CSS-Tricks guide mentioned above, with a src for working files and dist folder for final, minified files.
+The src folder will be excluded from the zip folder produced by the `gulp build` or `gulp zip` task.

+Note that the file source for scripts, styles, and images etc. should point to the dist folder (not src).
+You can see an example in `functions.php`.

 ## Gulp Tasks

 ### Default